Surrogates

 Surrogacy laws vary by state and the legal process can be complex, so it is important to work with experienced legal counsel to ensure your rights are protected.
 It is highly recommended that you obtain your own attorney to represent your interests throughout the process.

-I Want to Be a Surrogate Mother.
+I Want to Be a Surrogate.
 Now What?

 If you meet the qualifications to become a surrogate and are ready to commit to the required legal process and medical procedures, you are ready to take the preliminary steps in the surrogacy process: